timothyqiu/xiami-downloader/README.md

     python -m xiami_downloader.cli [options]

-    # Install via pip (Currently not on PyPI, so you have to download this first)
+    # or, install via pip (Currently not on PyPI, so you have to download this first)
     pip install .    # Install
     xiami [options]  # Run